-The cause of temporal arteritis is not known.
-Symptoms of temporal arteritis include headache, tenderness of the temples or scalp, jaw pain when chewing, muscle aches, fatigue, fever, and unintentional weight loss.
+Doctors don't know what causes temporal arteritis.
+Symptoms include headache, tenderness of the temples or scalp, jaw pain when chewing, muscle aches, tiredness (fatigue), fever, and unintentional weight loss.

 Take medicines as directed by your healthcare provider.
 These suggestions will help reduce side effects from long-term steroid use.